 My uncle’s special Thanksgiving dessert is sweet potato pie.
 My brother’s special Thanksgiving dessert is pumpkin cheesecake.
 And since I’m going to see both of them on Thanksgiving, I decided to make a hybrid of the two—sweet potato cheesecake.

 Growing up, cheesecake was a rare treat—considered extremely fancy and not something you ate at home.
-Mom instead made a berry yogurt pie with a granola crust, which while not as rich and dense as cheesecake but was still a creamy sweet treat.
-But still, it wasn’t quite the same.
+Mom instead made a berry yogurt pie with a granola crust, which while not as rich and dense as cheesecake was still a creamy sweet treat.
+Still, it wasn’t quite the same.

-So Thanksgiving’s still a week or so away, and there won’t be any of this cheesecake left by the time I head to Texas, but it was such a snap I may just whip it up again—if my uncle and brother don’t mind.
+So Thanksgiving’s still a week or so away, and sInce there won’t be any of this cheesecake left by then, I may just whip it up again—if my uncle and brother don’t mind.